wpswings/subscriptions-for-woocommerce/README.md

 4) [**Wallet System For WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and [**Wallet System For WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=subs-github-page&utm_campaign=wallet-pro/)
 The Wallet system enables a digital wallet on your eCommerce store for users.
 Its compatibility allows users to pay for their recurring services and products via a digital wallet.
 Customers can buy subscriptions using the Wallet amount as a discount (not a payment gateway).
 The renewal order will also be discounted based on the wallet amount.

 5) Points and Rewards for WooCommerce Compatibility: You can allow your users to use their earned points to purchase subscription products & services and reward users with points when they place recurring orders.
 This compatibility works with [**Points And Rewards for WooCommerce**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-par-pro&utm_medium=subs-github-page&utm_campaign=par-pro/).
+Plus, the points your users have earned will be shown on their subscription table.

 6) Subscriptions for WooCommerce WPML compatibility enable the admin to create text in different languages.
 It allows simple language translation in your store.